 This site is dedicated to designing mobile applications and websites.
 The site is a wiki so the content is truly collaborative and user-edited.
 With mobile devices becoming very prevalent, the need for compatible and usable mobile systems grows, and this should be your first stop to learning more about this emerging field in web technology.

 Wikis allow for shared collaboration and puts the responsibility of creating and maintaining the site’s content towards its users.
 This resource discusses effective design patterns for creating (or implementing) a user-friendly wiki.

 Flickr is a wonderful and visual-based resource for learning and finding design patterns.
 In this section, we share with you some notable collections and groups to peruse for interaction design pattern research and inspiration.

-Design Patterns Group
+Design Patterns Group111

 In this Flickr Group, there are over 300 items that you can browse through to see interface design trends.
 With a membership of over 360 Flickr users, you’ll be sure to encounter fresh content on a regular basis.